-- Steam veggies and cut in bite size pieces if needed.
+- Steam veggies and cut into bite-size pieces if needed.

 - Add oil and stir everything.

-- Store in fridge for 4 days or freezer for 3 months.
+- Store in the fridge for 4 days or freezer for 3 months.

 - This whole recipe has about 550 calories so use this calculator to figure out how much you should feed of this a day to your dog.